bufbuild/protobuf-es/MANUAL.md

 #### As a template literal tagged function

-You can also pass a template literal to the function and use string interpolation as you would do in regular JavaScript:
+You can also pass a template literal to the function and use string interpolation as you would in regular JavaScript:

-For example:

 ```ts
 const name = "UserService";